Bachuki Kardava: Seeking the creation of a "third force"

 Nationwide events such as the 2007 demonstrations and the 2008 Russo-Georgian War pushed the Georgian political spectrum to two large camps: those supporting the presidency of Mikheil Saakashvili and those refusing any cooperation with the authorities and calling for his resignation.
 In contrast, Bachuki Kardava, though a minor political figure by that time, sought a so-called "third way": opposing the Saakashvili policies through parliamentary and electoral procedures and refusing to take part in large-scale protests.
 Kardava opposed public demonstrations, claiming that their role in national instability would lead to benefiting Russia in its hybrid warfare against Georgia.
 He notably criticized the Georgian Public Broadcaster for spending too much discussing protests, thus costing non-participating political parties all coverage.
 While Kardava was a member of the government-organized Anti-Crisis Council following the August 2008 war, he often criticized its work as ineffective.

 On April 2, 2009, Bachuki Kardava was one of the few opposition leaders to agree to negotiations with Corrections Minister Dimitri Shashkini on the formation of a joint platform to negotiate economic, national security, and democratic reforms.
 As a result, President Saakashvili created a constitutional reform commission on June 8 with the NDP as a member, represented by MP Chakhvadze, and Kardava would endorse the nomination of former Constitutional Court chairman Avtandil Demetrashvili as its head.
 The commission would draft a new constitution that would eventually transition Georgia to a parliamentary system of governance.
 In August 2009, he was one of the few opposition leaders that agreed to meet with the powerful Interior Minister Vano Merabishvili to negotiate, unsuccessfully, the release of political prisoners.

 Kardava remained strongly opposed to any foreign policy course aligned with Russia, supporting an integration path to the European Union and NATO.
 He openly criticized radical opposition groups that refused to cut ties with pro-Moscow figures, such as Zurab Noghaideli, and accused former Defense Minister Irakli Okruashvili of receiving funds from Russia.
 Following the 2008 Russo-Georgian war, he called on the authorities to adopt regulations to control the flow of Russian money in Georgian business and political circles.
 Ahead of the 2012 parliamentary elections, he accused Georgian Dream (GD) leader and businessman Bidzina Ivanishvili of being part of "plot by Russia to take over power in Georgia", while Ivanishvili announced his refusal to cooperate with Kardava, claiming the latter was "fulfilling the orders of the government".

-Under Kardava's leadership, the NDP has maintained a right-wing platform, with Kardava himself backing the establishment of a constitutional monarchy.
+Under Kardava's leadership, the NDP maintained a right-wing platform, with Kardava himself backing the establishment of a constitutional monarchy.
 In the 2012 elections, he sought to create a "third force" in the political spectrum, opposing both the United National Movement, which it accused of authoritarianism, and Georgian Dream.
 While joining forces with the Christian-Democratic Party and the New Rights Party, he failed to gain the NDP any seat, while Guram Chakhvadze did not run for reelection.